 How Split the Bills can help

-At Split the Bills, we set up your utility accounts (water, gas, and electric) and direct debits on your behalf.
-We then split the total among all your housemates, so you don’t have to struggle to work it out yourself or chase your unreliable friend for late payments.
+While Split The Bills can’t guarantee that your festival will be hassle-free, we can stop your housemates from falling out over the electricity.
+At Split the Bills, we set up your utilities and split the total automatically, so you never have to chase an unreliable friend for late payments again.
 All you need to do is pay one neat monthly payment – simple!

 It’s easy to choose a package that suits you, and you can pick which bills you want to include (we can also handle your broadband and TV licence if you need us to).
 Find out more about how we work, or get in touch with our friendly team!